10 Good Website Layout Ideas for 2026 (with Examples)

 4. Grid Breaking Layout

 Layouts that appear to break their underlying grid can be visually much more interesting than more traditional approaches.
 They are also excellent for drawing attention to particular screen elements that break out of the usual columns.
+This approach aligns with the broader trend toward asymmetric layouts and breaking perfect grid rules to add personality to a design.

 Take, for example, the VR Arles Festival website.
 Notice how they draw your attention to their navigation bar by having it overlap two columns.

-Another practical use of the grid breaking layout is to use it to overlay text on an image in such a way to pull attention to the copy.
+Another practical use of the grid breaking layout is to overlay text on an image in such a way to pull attention to the copy.
 When a webpage completely overlays text on an image, it can often be lost.
 However, as you can see from the example below, if the text partially overlaps the picture, it stands out a lot more.

 The downside of grid-breaking layouts is that they are hard to get right, especially when websites need to be responsive.
 In truth, most grid-breaking designs are nothing of the sort.
 There is still an underlying grid, and all screen elements fit into it.
 It is just that the grid is much more complex and so it is not so obvious.
 That makes them hard to design.